How User Event Scripts are Executed

 Important:

-User event scripts cannot be executed by other user event scripts or by workflows with a Context of User Event Script.
-In other words, you cannot chain user event scripts.
-You can, however, execute a user event script from a call within a scheduled script, a portlet script, or a Suitelet.
+User event scripts can’t be triggered by other user event scripts or workflows with a Context of User Event Script—so you can’t chain them.
+But you can run a user event script from scheduled scripts, portlet scripts, or Suitelets.

-User event scripts are executed based on operations defined as beforeLoad, beforeSubmit, and afterSubmit.
+User event scripts run during beforeLoad, beforeSubmit, and afterSubmit events.

 Tip:

-You can set the order in which user event scripts execute on the Scripted Records page.
+You can choose the order your user event scripts run on the Scripted Records page.
 See The Scripted Records Page.

 beforeLoad